 On a Mac, click the Apple icon at the top left of your screen.
 Then choose “About This Mac.”
 A popup will provide you with the OS name and version.

 If the problem is a website, what browser are you using?
 Does it show that it needs upgrades?
+If it’s software, at least name the software.

-Add basic version info like Excel 2016 or oXygen 15.2 if you know it.
+Try to add basic version info like Excel 2016 or oXygen 15.2 if you know it.

 Finding Your Software Version*